 If your baby was born between Aug.
 23 and Sept.
-22, then, lucky you, you have a Virgo child on your hands.
-If you’re looking to glean a bit of insight into your child, these facts about Virgo babies and kids will highlight some of the best qualities of the sign (and some not as fabulous qualities like a tendency toward perfection and possibly criticism of themselves and others).
+22, then, lucky you, you have a Virgo baby on your hands.
+If you’re looking to glean a bit of insight into your child, these facts about Virgo babies and kids highlight some of the best qualities of the sign.
+Of course, there are some not-as-fabulous qualities to note — a tendency toward perfection and possibly criticism of themselves and others among them — but the more you learn about their personality, the better you can connect with your Virgo baby.

 In an effort to illustrate the opinionated nature of the Virgo, I just asked the Virgo who lives in my house (aka my husband) to help me think of something he has strong feelings on and he responded, “I mean, I have a lot of strong random opinions,” which I personally think sums up the Virgo personality better than any anecdote could.
 Rest assured that while your Virgo child may be (extremely) quick to share their likes and dislikes, they’ll also always be down to help you organize the garage or dive into spring cleaning.